facelessuser/soupsieve/README.md

 ## Overview

-Soup Sieve is a CSS4 selector library designed to be used with [Beautiful Soup 4](https://beautiful-soup-4.readthedocs.io/en/latest/#).
-It aims to provide selecting, matching, and filtering with using modern CSS selectors.
+Soup Sieve is a CSS selector library designed to be used with [Beautiful Soup 4](https://beautiful-soup-4.readthedocs.io/en/latest/#).
+It aims to provide selecting, matching, and filtering using modern CSS selectors.
+Soup Sieve currently provides selectors from the CSS level 1 specifications up through the latest CSS level 4 drafts (though some are not yet implemented).

-While Beautiful Soup comes with a builtin CSS selection API, it is not without issues.
-In addition, it also lacks support for some more modern CSS features.
+While Beautiful Soup comes with a builtin CSS selection API, it is very basic and not without issues.
+It lacks support for many modern CSS features.
+Soup Sieve is planned to officially replace Beautiful Soup's current internal CSS selector implementation, but can also be imported in order to use its API directly.

-Soup Sieve implements most of the CSS4 selectors, though there are a number that don't make sense in a non-browser environment.
+Soup Sieve implements most of the CSS selectors, though there are a number that don't make sense in a non-browser environment.
 Selectors that cannot provide meaningful functionality simply do not match anything.
 Some of the supported selectors are:

-- `.classes`
+- `#!css .classes`
-- `#ids`
+- `#!css #ids`
-- `[attributes=value]`
+- `#!css [attributes=value]`
-- `parent child`
+- `#!css parent child`
-- `parent > child`
+- `#!css parent > child`
-- `sibling ~ sibling`
+- `#!css sibling ~ sibling`
-- `sibling + sibling`
+- `#!css sibling + sibling`
-- `:not(element.class, element2.class)`
+- `#!css :not(element.class, element2.class)`
-- `:is(element.class, element2.class)`
+- `#!css :is(element.class, element2.class)`
-- `parent:has(> child)`
+- `#!css parent:has(> child)`
 - and many more

 ## Installation